 On this page we take a closer look at the Carrera 2.7 model produced for the North American markets, often referred to as the Carrera 2.7 CIS.
 The 911 Carrera was essentially banned from the USA in its normal 210 bhp configuration as the mechanical fuel-injection and radical valve timing did not meet Federal standards.
 Instead, it was powered by the same 2.7-litre engine as the 911S which produced 175 hp.
 The initial Carrera 2.7 models had the same welded-on rear RS flares, before switching to the SC stamped style rear flares during the middle of the 1974 production year.
 The Carrera 2.7 coupes weighed in at 2,370 lb, the same weight as the 1973 Carrera RS Touring.

-Other changes made to American-spec.
-911s over their rest of the world counterparts included extra sidelights, red tail lights and bumpers mounted on hydraulic shocks.
-Those new bumpers had to comply to American regulations.
+Other changes made to North American destination cars was red tai-lights and bumpers mounted on hydraulic shocks, thanks almost exclusively to meeting American regulations.
 For the 1974 model year, the Carrera 2.7 was available with the “ducktail” rear spoiler first introduced with the 1973 Carrera RS.
 In the North American markets, the ducktail was standard equipment for the Carrera.
 All other markets the ducktail was optional, except for the home German market where the ducktail had been outlawed by the TÜV road homologation department.
 This led to the introduction of the whale tail rear spoiler, available as an option on the 1974-75 Carrera 2.7 models, as well as the newly introduced 930 Turbo.

 Other new features for 1974 included new seats, a full-width rear taillight.
 The Carrera deleted all the chrome off the car in favor of black window frames, wipers, doorhandles, but chrome could be ordered as an option.
 The 911 Carrera was the top-dog of the 911 range.
 There was the base 911, the 911 S and then the Carrera on top.
 The base car was the big seller, followed byt he Carrera and then the mid-range S.